-The simple one-line answer to the question of what bubble hash is would be a cannabis concentrate created using ice water.
+The simple one-line answer to the question “what is bubble hash?”, would be a cannabis concentrate created using ice water.
 It is deemed to be one of the highest quality forms of solventless marijuana on the market today, with a THC content of up to 60%.
 While it isn’t quite as potent as wax and shatter, which can have THC levels of 90%, it is cleaner and purer than any concentrate made using solvents such as butane.

-Bubble hash is marginally stronger than traditional ‘hash’ which is also taken from the cannabis plant’s trichomes.
+Bubble hash is marginally stronger than traditional hash which is also taken from the cannabis plant’s trichomes.
 You can consume bubble hash in a pipe, via a bowl, or in a joint.
-For most users, one-third of a gram is more than enough to help them achieve the desired effect.
+For most users, one-third of a gram is more than enough to help them achieve their desired effect.

 The art of creating hash has been popular for centuries, but bubble hash has only hit the Western mainstream in the last 30 years or so.
 You can make it using cannabis flowers, fine-mesh micron bags, and ice water.
-Use the bags and ice water to extract the cannabinoids from plant materials.
+The bags and ice water are utilized to extract the cannabinoids from plant materials.

-If you’re really serious about making premium grade bubble hash, we recommend investing in an eight-bag Bubble bag kit.
-These kits contain eight differently-sized bags ranging from 25 microns to 220 microns.
-In most cases, the 73 micron and 90-micron bags are the best options, but it is handy to have the full spectrum of sizes.
+If you’re really serious about making premium grade bubble hash, we recommend investing in an eight-bag bubble bag kit.
+These kits contain eight different size bags ranging from 25 microns to 220 microns.
+In most cases, the 73-micron and 90-micron bags are the best options, but it is handy to have the full spectrum of sizes.
 In any case, here’s a rapid, step-by-step guide to creating bubble hash:

 - Place ice water into a bucket with the marijuana starting materials.
 Make sure you submerge the flowers to freeze the trichomes.

 - Agitate the flowers to ensure the trichomes break off from the plant.
 Professional bubble hash making companies use a freezing ice washer for five minutes per cycle, and also use reverse osmosis (RO) water.